-	In our continued efforts to educate homeowners, let’s take a look at how stack effect happens and what you can do to fix it.
+In our continued efforts to educate homeowners, let's look at how the stack effect happens and what you can do to fix it.

-Stack effect is essentially air movement that can negatively impact your monthly energy bills and the comfort level of your home.
+The stack effect definition is essentially air movement that can negatively impact your home's monthly energy bills and comfort level.

 The air comes in through your crawl space or basement, moves up through your floors and walls, and finally makes its way to your attic and out.
 This is cold air in the winter and hot air in the summer that puts extra strain on your AC unit and furnace.

-Another thing to consider is that the air coming in is increasing the air pressure inside your home.
-That air pressure is looking for anyway to escape and it’s taking your conditioned air out with it.
+Another thing to consider is that the air coming in increases the air pressure inside your home.
+That air pressure is looking for any way to escape, and it's taking your conditioned air out with it.

 Stack Effect Problems

-The problem with stack effect is the taller your house is, the more of an issue you’re going to have.
+The problem with the stack effect is the taller your house is, the more of an issue you will have.

-As that air pressure builds up, the faster the air is moving and hitting your attic insulation.
-Your traditional insulation like blown-in fiberglass and cellulose are going to get pushed to either side of the attic.
+As that air pressure builds up, the faster the air moves before it hits your attic insulation.
+Your traditional insulation, like blown-in fiberglass and cellulose, will get pushed to either side of the attic.

-If you don’t have any attic insulation, then you are losing just that much more air.
+If you don't have any attic insulation, you are losing much more air.

-With inadequate or no insulation in your attic, you likely already had air seeping in through cracks and crevices, as well as moisture.
-Now you have air coming in from different directions just from the roof and even more air coming in from the inside of the house.
+With inadequate or no insulation in your attic, you likely already had air seeping in through cracks and crevices and moisture.
+Now you have air coming in from different directions just from the roof and even more air from inside the house.

-You have a ton of air movement happening just in the attic which will increase moisture problems leading to mold and mildew growth, as well as damaging any insulation you have up there.
-The only insulation that won’t get damaged in this scenario is one that is fixed into place that also creates an air seal, like spray foam.
+You have a ton of air movement in the attic, which will increase moisture problems leading to mold and mildew growth, as well as damage any insulation you have up there.
+The only insulation that won't get damaged in this scenario is one that is fixed into place and creates an air seal, like spray foam.

-You are going to want to stop that air from ever finding a way into your home.
+You will want to stop that air from ever finding its way into your home.

-From your foundation, where the air comes in, all the way to the top where it goes out.
+From your foundation, where the air comes in, all the way to the top, where it goes out through the roof.
 You want your entire living space to have an air seal around it, which can be created with foam insulation.
 That is what we like to call the building envelope.

-You have to keep in mind that if you decided to just air seal your walls, then that will increase the stack effect.
+You have to remember that if you decide to just air seal your walls, that will increase the stack effect.
 When creating an air seal in this instance, the best fix is to air seal the entire home.

-This kind of air seal will keep your home more comfortable and energy efficient, which means lower monthly energy bills.
+This air seal will make your home more comfortable and energy efficient, which means lower monthly energy bills.

 Does Your Home Need Updated Insulation?

-You now understand what stack effect is and how it is impacting your home’s comfort and energy efficiency.
+You now understand the stack effect and how it impacts your home's comfort and energy efficiency.

-Did you know there could be other factors related to your home’s insulation that are making it less comfortable while costing you money?
-Check out our 18 Signs and Symptoms checklist to see if it’s time for an insulation upgrade.
+Did you know other factors related to your home's insulation could make it less comfortable while costing you money?
+Check out our 18 Signs and Symptoms checklist to see if it's time for an insulation upgrade.

 About Amanda Ringler